runtimeverification/k/pending-documentation.md

 respectively the leftmost preceded), priority and associativity do not apply.
 Thus we can generalize these concepts to arbitrary context-free grammars.

+Note that in some cases, this is not the behavior you want.
+You may actually want to reject parses even though the leftmost and rightmost item in a production are terminals.
+You can accomplish this by means of the `applyPriority` attribute.
+When placed on a production, it tells the parser which nonterminals of a production the priority filter ought to reject children under, overriding the default behavior.
+For example, I might have a production like `syntax Exp ::= foo(Exp, Exp) [applyPriority(1)]`.
+This tells the parser to reject terms with looser priority binding under the first `Exp`, but not the second.
+By default, with this production, neither position would apply to the priority filter, because the first and last items of the production are both terminals.

 Associativity is specified in K grammars by means of one of two different mechanisms.
 The first, and simplest, adds the associativity of a priority block of symbols prior to that block.
 For example, we can remove the remaining